Journalism - Bachelor of Communication Studies

 Career Potential

 Graduates of MacEwan University’s Bachelor of Communication Studies will have competency in critical problem solving, global awareness and cultural sensitivity, creativity, information and research literacy, and ethical and professional practice.
 These competencies will bring career success in a variety of positions – writer, editor, researcher, journalist, reporter, marketer, client or community relations practitioner, communications advisor, communications coordinator, public information officer, producer, social media contact, reviewer, analyst, commentator – and in many roles that have yet to be created.
-In 2011, Statistics Canada reported a healthy demand for employment in the information and communication fields, and in 2010, the Government of Alberta reported that hiring is robust for journalists and good for writers and editors.

 Technology Integration for Creative Learning (TICL)